 disability law, legal education, civil rights, legal profession

 Siegel, Lilith A. and Tani, Karen, "Disabled Perspectives on Legal Education: Reckoning and Reform" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2532.